cmoore91/COVID_mask_settings/README.md

 This can accomplish printing 35 Shield Frames in <30 hours, or 50 minutes per shield.

+The frames are easily cracked apart with a paint scraper, razor blade or metal spatula.
+I recommend cracking apart the tips of the arms first.

 For people not using Cura slicer and want to copy the settings I used, but warning: mileage may vary.

 The **CRITICAL** slicer settings are as follows: